Find Affordable College Courses

 11 Yearly Graduations

 University of California - Irvine is the 4th most popular school in the nation for students seeking a master's degree in educational evaluation and research.
 Each year, around 36,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 11 master's degrees were handed out to educational evaluation and research majors at UC Irvine.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 11 people received their master's degree in educational evaluation and research from UC Irvine.
+Of these students, 83% were women and 67% were members of underrepresented racial-ethnic groups.

 #5